 Other minimally invasive options that are used in the treatment for varicose veins include sclerotherapy and a light burst treatment called the Candela Vbeam.

 Sclerotherapy treatment is a method of eliminating varicose veins and spider veins.
 A solution, called a sclerosing agent, is injected into the veins causing them to collapse.
 The procedure may also remedy the bothersome symptoms associated with spider veins, including aching, burning, swelling and night cramps.
 Sclerosing agents that are mild enough to use in small veins have made sclerotherapy predictable and quite painless.
 One way to do this procedure is with a sticky substance injected into the veins, called foam sclerotherapy.
 Be sure to follow medical advice to proceed with treatments that are best for your health and appearance with the fewest complications.

 The Candela Vbeam treatment produces an intense burst of light that destroys specific blood vessels in spider veins without doing additional damage to the surrounding tissue.
 The Vbeam can also treat rosacea, leg veins, veins not on the legs, scars, warts, stretch marks, hemangiomas, and red birthmarks.
 It does so quickly and conveniently with virtually no pain.
 Results are apparent within a matter of weeks, as the vessels dissolve.

 After each sclerotherapy session, the veins may appear to be worse until they begin to fade.
-Two or more sessions are usually required to achieve optimal results.
-Bruising after each session can last up to six weeks.
-You should also be aware that the procedure treats only those veins that are currently visible; it does nothing to prevent new veins from surfacing in the future.
-So, before you decide to have sclerotherapy treatment, think carefully about your expectations and discuss them with Dr. Ali.
+Usually two or more sessions are required to see the best results.
+There could be some bruising for a few weeks after each session.
+The procedure only treats those veins that are currently visible; it does nothing to prevent new veins from surfacing in the future.
+So before you decide to have sclerotherapy treatment, it is important to discuss your expectations with Dr. Dima Ali.